yoshippmm/SKCM_TME_predict/README.md

 Transcriptomic profiling of tumor microenvironment reveals distinct immune subgroups of metastatic melanoma: implications for immunotherapy

+All the processed data and figures are public-accessible!

+For the source codes used in this work,
 Plsease kindly send your request to the yoshippmm@163.com, then the lab manager of Zhang lab will review and approve your resquest.
 You will receive the password for unzip the files asap after approval.